Miggy Tolentino

 Luis Miguel Evangelista Tolentino (born April 20, 1996), professionally known as Miggy Tolentino, is a Filipino actor, model, television personality and politician.
 He was a member of the dance group That's My Bae, which regularly appeared on the noontime variety show Eat Bulaga!.

 Career

 Tolentino began his career as a model.
 In 2015, Eat Bulaga! launched a segment called That's My Bae: "Twerk It" Dance Contest where he became a finalist.
 He and other finalists, which formed the dance group That's My Bae, became a mainstay in the variety show until 2019.
 In 2016, the group starred in the television series Trops.
 In 2018, he won in the Sangguniang Kabataan elections.

+Personal life

+Tolentio was involved in a basketball brawl with the referee in Maypajo, Caloocan City in 2017.
+In the heat of the argument, he took out a knife which was caught on CCTV camera, the incident was resolved after facing the complaints against him by attending the Baranggay settlement and making a public apology to the referee.

+In 2018, Tolentino said, we all make mistakes and I'm not perfect.